hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 ### Description of current behavior

-A WM with value `M` means that any event with value less than `M` can be considered _late_ and be ignored.
+A WM instance with value `M` means that any event with value less than `M` can be considered _late_ and ignored.
 It's very important in stream processing as it allows the processors to reason about possible future events and to remove data from state.

+We say that a stream is at WM value N when the value of the last received WM is
+N. Since each new WM instance is required to have a higher value, the WM value for the stream is ever-increasing.

-So-called _WM coalescing_ happens when there are two inputs that are merged into one stream - the minimum of WMs received from each input is forwarded.
+So-called _WM coalescing_ happens when there are two inputs that are merged into one stream - the lowest current WM value of all the merged streams is forwarded.

 #### Example

-We show only WM items on the streams, as the events are irrelevant to coalescing. `in: wm(N, M)` denotes an input WM from input `N` with a value of `M`. `out: wm(M)` denotes an output WM.
-All output WMs go to all output streams, therefore we don't specify the output number in the example.
+We show only WM instances on the streams, as the events (the payload) are irrelevant to coalescing. `in: wm(N, M)` denotes an input WM instance from input `N` with a value of `M`. `out: wm(M)` denotes an output WM; that is a WM instance that is forwarded to the output stream.
+There's only one output stream from stream merging, therefore we don't specify the output number in the example
+- we're not talking about a Jet processor here, but about stream merging within the Jet engine.

 ```
 in: wm(0, 10)